nish700/ga-learner-dsmp-repo/MahindraFC-Case-Study/readme.md

 vary with location.
 Since the servicing industry is local in nature, this kind of an analysis could possibly render some really interesting business insights.

+Furthermore, this analysis will enable us to formulate more concrete machine learning problems.
+From the data at hand it is possible to extract insights about customer behaviour.

 Market Segmentation:

 Market segmentation is the process of dividing a market of potential customers into internally